portfolios ENGL489 Advanced Portfolio Workshop

 The midterm portfolio is a moment to figure out where we are both at in the semester.
 It's time to take stock to see what you've learned so far and what you want to learn in the rest of the semester.
 The midterm portfolio reflects this.
 You will include the following material in your midterm portfolio:

 - A selection of your ICRNs.
-You can select up to three ICRNs from the semester.
+You can select one or two ICRNs from the semester.
 What should the basis of your selection revolve around?
 Choose notes that represent an experience with the readings/genre that affected how you thought about your own writing--in terms of what you might want to write, in terms of how you write (so craft), in terms of inspiration, etc. You do not need to revise or recopy your ICRNs.
 You can simply turn in the copy that has my comments on it.
 Include with these selections a half page overview (one half page total--not one half page for each set of notes you include) of why you picked what you picked and the ways it affected your writing.
 You should do the selecting and the 1/2 page reflection out of class, and the 1/2 page should be typed.
 And, it goes without saying, you don't get more points for picking three.
 Pick as honestly as you can.

 - A selection from your writer's notebook.
 Your basis for selection is simple: pick something you wrote that you really liked.
 You can pick something you think that maybe, one day, you might revise into something else, but you don't even have to want to revise it.
 You can just like it.
 Please include a short, half page at most, typed overview of why, essentially, you liked it so much that you picked it.
 You can pick more than one thing, but don't go overboard.
 You do not need to revise the material in anyway.
 You can just slide the pages, with my comments and all on them, right into the portfolio.
 You should do the selecting and the 1/2 page reflection out of class.